 Checking In: Part 2 – Using your Introception

 Sophia is listening beyond the words and is listening to her own inner sense.

 I had a Chinese herbal teacher, Thea Elijah, who taught us to play a game called The Bullsh*t Detector.
 The game entailed guessing if what someone was saying was true or false.
 In short, it was an exercise to strengthen our radar for sincerity; sincerity being the alignment between a person’s inner and outer dialogue.
-Our knowing if something is off often comes from a deep listening to our bodies, for example, our gut tightens in response to what another is saying.
+Our knowing, if something is off, often comes from deep listening to our bodies, for example, our gut tightens in response to what another is saying.